ivangergo3/hr-portal/report.md

   - [!]
 We can create an accountant role, so we don't have to send the things to them regularly, as they would just see it, but us as well
   - [!]
 We can start market it through our accountant, if they like it, they will recommend us
   - [!]
 Multiple currencies

 - [ ] Add "billing" to see when did we sent and invoice for how much and where
   - [ ] Add billing page, where you can filter for a time frame and project and see all teh past invoices and the uninvoiced worked hours
   - [ ] Add a button to create an invoice
   - [ ] The invoice will be sent manually, but we can hook up with szamlazz.hu, so we can create it automatically as well
   - [!]
 We can store the invoices with all the docuemnts, so we wnt need to upload it, as it was generated and got back right away.
-- [ ] Add a documents part, where we can upload documents and employees can download them
-  - [ ] Add a documents page
-  - [ ] Employee can upload documents, and we can see them in the documents page
-  - [ ] Admin can upload a document for a specific user
-  - [ ] Employee can upload documents for Admin, so we can see it in the documents page
-  - [ ] 2 pages uploaded/downloadable documents for employees and admins

 - [ ] Notifications center - alerts, etc.

+- [ ] roles -> superadmin, admin, accountant, manager, employee
+- [ ] side panael has accountant part as well
+- [ ] new menu left side worked hours, right side holidays in the month.
+Bottom upload playslip.
+Header emloyee selector + month selector
+- [ ] Bank statements menu -> just a table with downloadable links, you can upload as well
+- [ ] Incoming invoives menu point ->
+- [ ] Outgoing invoices menu point ->

 ## 9. Testing and Deployment